Communication, Admin & Travel

 School Website www.stnicolasmary.w-sussex.sch.uk

-The website contains lots of useful information for parents about the school in relation to term dates, calendar dates and teacher-led clubs, as well as information about the school’s Christian and British values, staff and governors, performance reports, policies, class newsletters, information from parent workshops, school meals and latest news eg snow closure.
+The website contains lots of useful information about the school such as term dates, calendar dates and teacher-led clubs, as well as information about the school’s Christian and British values, staff and governors, performance reports, policies, information from parent workshops, school meals and latest news eg snow closure.
+Back to top

 If you do need to use a car PLEASE, PLEASE DO NOT PARK ON THE YELLOW ZIG-ZAGS, DOUBLE YELLOW LINES or block the driveways of neighbours.
 We ask you to consider parking at Buckingham Park and walking down to the school.
 This will help reduce congestion around the school, directly improving safety for pupils as well as reducing parking issues for local residents.
-Please note that you shoud not park in the Tesco car park at drop-off/pick-up.
+You should not park in the Tesco car park.
+Back to top

 Children are welcome to park their scooters and cycles in the cycle shed but must remember that: